thegetty/lod-gateway/README.md

 **Technical Architecture**

 The proposed process of operation will involve supporting two modes of operation, the initial (bulk) mode will allow the process to iteratively consume all object records from the DOR one-by-one and generate the relevant JSON-LD representation of each and any relevant related records.
 Once this initial pass has been completed, the system will be able to regenerate the JSON-LD representation of the records which have changed in the DOR via a change-notification mechanism.
 The list of changed records will be obtained via an Activity Streams API provided by the DOR (to be built in aid of this project and other future projects) which can be consumed by the transformation process on a periodic basis (timing to be determined, but at least once per day) and then any changed or new records will be obtained, and regenerated as needed.
-The transformation process will also remove any records from the MART data set if any have been deleted or rescinded in TMS, and thus in the DOR through its nightly synchronization with TMS.
+The transformation process will also remove any records from the LOD Gateway data set if any have been deleted or rescinded in TMS, and thus in the DOR through its nightly synchronization with TMS.

 **License and Copyright Information**